RATES & YOUR HOUSING ACCOUNT

 The university has a process for students to identify individuals that they would like to have access to certain pieces of information in the student’s record.
 Within Housing & Residential Education, students can use this online waiver form to release financial information.

-- Create a PIN (which the person you are selecting to release information to will need to know when they call the office).
+- Create a PIN.
+(Important: The person you are selecting to release information to will need to know this when they call the office).

-- Designate the individual(s) who you would like to release information to.
+- Designate the individual(s) to who you would like to release information.